mohammjavad123/LLM_Pruning_and_Fine_tuning_with_LORA/README.md

 - **4-bit quantization** makes fine-tuning feasible on low-VRAM GPUs.
 - Adapters are **lightweight and reusable**, enabling efficient multi-task workflows.

----

-## 📜 License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

-## 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to modify.

----

 ## ⭐ Acknowledgments
 - [Hugging Face Transformers](https://github.com/huggingface/transformers)